sunlab-osu/covid-faq/README.md

 *Note that, to replicate results as reported in paper, please use ```data/FAQ_Bank_eval.csv```.*

 ## Useful Codes
-You can refer to this [package](https://pypi.org/project/rank-bm25/) for a easy-to-use BM25 search engine.
+You can refer to this [package](https://pypi.org/project/rank-bm25/) for an easy-to-use BM25 search engine.

-You can refer to this [repository](https://github.com/UKPLab/sentence-transformers) for a handy SentenceBERT models.
+You can refer to this [repository](https://github.com/UKPLab/sentence-transformers) for handy SentenceBERT models.

 Please counsult our paper at Section 5 (Experiment) for more information about how we set up experiments and deploy baseline models.

 ## Citation
-Please kindly cite our paper directly if you use the datasets from this repo:
+Please kindly cite our paper if you use the **COUGH** dataset from this repo:
 ```
 @article{zhang2020cough,
       title={COUGH: A Challenge Dataset and Models for COVID-19 FAQ Retrieval},